-Whether you're planning a one or two storey extension, conservatory or whole house renovation, our tips on how to renovate a house are practical and applicable.
+Whether you're planning a one or two storey extension, conservatory or whole house renovation, our tips on house renovation are practical and applicable.

 1. Establish a clear vision (while remaining open to new suggestions)